 I want to change that.
 I want to clear up the confusion so you can leverage the lead-generating power of LinkedIn.

-As of March 2014, with more than 277 million members (it was 75 million in 2010) in over 200 countries, LinkedIn is the world’s largest professional networking site.
-By interacting with members, via groups and discussions, you give other like-minded colleagues the opportunity to get to know, like and trust you – 3 vital keys to building successful relationships.
+As of February 2022, with more than 810 million members (it was 277 million in 2014) in over 200 countries, LinkedIn is the world’s largest professional networking site.
+By interacting with members you give other like-minded colleagues the opportunity to get to know, like and trust you – 3 vital keys to building successful relationships.

 Copywriting Tips to Optimize Your Profile with Keywords

-For instance, a couple of the phrases I use in my headline are “web copywriter,” and “copywriting services.”
+For instance, a few of the phrases I use in my headline are “marketing speaker,” “copywriting services,” and “LinkedIn marketing.”
 So, I have these keywords placed throughout in at least 6 strategic locations.
 Here are the 6 places to include your keywords when setting up your profile:

 1. Your professional “headline” – this appears right below your name.
-Be concise.
-Use those phrases you think someone might search to find a professional like you.
+If you have a succinct tag line, use it (i.e., mine is “Marketing and writing with heart, not hype.”)
+You should also use those phrases you think someone might search to find a professional like you.
 Unless you work for a big-name brand, it’s not likely someone will be searching for “President of the ABC Company.”

-3. Past work experience – weave the keyword phrase(s) in where you can, if it’s appropriate.
+3. Past work experience – as with your current experience, use keyword phrase(s) in the title and weave them into the description where you can, if it’s appropriate.

-5. Web sites – include links for up to 3 different pages on your site (or to 3 different sites, if you have more than one) and use keyword phrases to describe them.
+5. Websites – include links for up to 3 different pages on your site (or to 3 different sites, if you have more than one) and use keyword phrases to describe them.
 Don’t use LinkedIn’s generic defaults (i.e. Personal Website, Company Website, Blog).
+Here’s how to do it.

-6. Summary – the most important section because it communicates who you are.
-It also conveys what you’re passionate about and how you can help others.
+6. About – the most important section because it communicates who you are.
+It also conveys what you’re passionate about and, more importantly, how you can help others.
 Avoid having really long paragraphs.
 Shorter ones make the content more inviting to the readers’ eyes.
 And, use sub-headings.
+Make an impact in the first 2-3 lines as that is what visitors will see when they first land on your profile (enticing them to click on “see more”).

 Whether you’re already a LinkedIn member or thinking about it, take advantage of these 6 strategies when you’re writing your profile.
 They’ll help you harness the power of the world’s largest professional networking site.
-It’s a place to access valuable information . . . become part of a conversation . . . connect with other professionals.
+It’s a place to access valuable information . . . build your brand . . . become part of a conversation . . . connect with other professionals.

 Want to join my LinkedIn network?
 Visit me at http://linkedin.com/in/debrajason I look forward to connecting with you there!
-Thanks.
+Thanks a million.